slab/delta/README.md

 #### Parameters

 - `other` - Delta to transform
-- `priority` - Boolean indicating priority, used to break ties
+- `priority` - Boolean used to break ties

 #### Example